|

 Lake Tekapo and Mount Cook

 Lake Tekapo is famous for its stunning turquoise waters, while the nearby Mount Cook (Aoraki) is New Zealand’s tallest mountain with outstanding alpine scenery and hiking trails.
-It’s three hours by car from Christchurch, but for the utmost convenience, a guided tour can take you to both of these destinations in one day.
+It’s three hours by car from Christchurch, otherwise you can book a guided tour to both of these destinations in one day.
+I went to Lake Tekapo and Mount Cook as part of my tour of the South Island and both of them were highlights.

 Frequently asked questions about Christchurch